alevchuk/first-branch/README.md

 ## Why "init"?

-I picked "init" as a replacement for "master" in my repos because this is the branch were all the initial development is done.
-One of the options cosidered was "main".
+Branch name "init" can be a replacement for "master" in source code repositories because this is the branch were all the initial development is done.
+Another option is "main".
 "Main" stresses the imporance of the branch.
 Yet git is pull based.
 People only pull whenever and from wherever they want.
 The importance of a given branch is subjective.
 So in that regard "main" would not be accurate.

 ## Satus of this doc/tool